Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps

-For soundness, we will consider a global frontier point returned by the proposed algorithm, and suppose that it is not valid.
-This could be either because the returned global frontier point is not an unobserved cell in the global map, or because the returned global frontier point is not adjacent to a free cell in the global map.
-The first case is not possible because the frontier point would have failed the stabbing query test against the submap that contains an observed cell which resulted in marking the corresponding global cell as observed.
-The second case is theoretically possible -- for example, if there were a plurality of submaps with corresponding occupied cells rather than free, so the merging process results in adjacent global map cells being marked as occupied instead of free.
-However, this case is of no practical significance, because the chance that this will happen without the unobserved frontier cell also getting covered up by observed cells (which in turn will make it fail the stabbing query test) is negligible.
-To exclude this case, the stabbing query test could be modified to also look at the adjacent cells in submaps, instead of just checking if the single cell corresponding to the frontier is unobserved.
+The second case is possible but unlikely -- for example, if there were a plurality of submaps with corresponding adjacent cells being occupied rather than unoccupied, so the merging process results in adjacent global map cells being marked as occupied instead of unoccupied, and the global frontier point is adjacent only to occupied global map cells.
+This is unlikely because the chance of the unobserved cell not getting covered up by observed cells (which in turn will make it fail the stabbing query test) is negligible.
+To exclude this case and to make the algorithm completely sound, the stabbing query test could be modified to also look at the adjacent cells in submaps as well, instead of just checking single cells.
 This would not increase the theoretical time complexity, but would make the implementation unnecessarily more elaborate and slow.